 Saar Rieslings are known for their well balanced, fine acid compositions.
 I love them for their explosiveness, zest and intense aromas.
 They have structure and balance, are low in alcohol (although higher than those from the Mosel) and usually impress with a long finish, lingering on your tongue like a ballerina which you can still see before your inner eye long after they left the stage.

-I had the great pleasure of trying the 2017 Kabinett last week.
+I had the great pleasure of trying the 2017 Kabinett a while ago.
 MIND BLOWN!

 The precision, poise and definition here is epic.
 An incredibly pure core of fruit with such persistence.
 So fine and long.
 Insanely good.